 Ingraham's cinema career spanned nearly forty years, from approximately 1912 - 1950.
 His quantity of film work is significant - Lloyd directed 100+ silents and acted in over 300 silents and talkies.
 Les Adams has him identified in about 180 sound era films, and that number includes 115 westerns and 7 chapterplays.
 During the period 1935 - 1950, Ingraham worked at Republic Pictures in a mixture of about three dozen westerns, serials and other features.
 His last movie role was in 1950.

-81 year old Lloyd Ingraham passed away at the Motion Picture Home and Hospital in Woodland Hills, California on April 4, 1956.
+On April 4, 1956, 81 year old Lloyd Ingraham passed away at the Motion Picture Home and Hospital in Woodland Hills, California due to pneumonia and heart problems.

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Lloyd Ingraham: http://us.imdb.com/name/nm0408937/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Lloyd Ingraham: https://www.imdb.com/name/nm0408937/

-The Family Search website (free), Newspaper Archive (subscription), California Death Index and the death certificate provide more on Lloyd Ingraham:
+The Family Search website (free), Newspaper Archive (subscription), California Death Index and the death certificate provide more on Lloyd Ingraham and family:

 (Courtesy of Les Adams)